 Here is a detaied guide on sun safety for babies and toddlers that you should read.

 Babies can’t really say if they’re thirsty and a baby in hot weather can get dehydrated very fast.
 If you breastfeed, consider feeding your baby more often than usual if it is very hot.
 Also remember to drink a lot of water yourself, to stimulate milk production.
 If your baby has started to eat solid food, offer water also between meals.

 - Being more irritable than usual

 - Having dry skin and/or a sunken fontanel

 If you suspect that your baby is becoming dehydrated, offer a lot of extra fluid.
 Contact a doctor if you are worried and your baby refuses to drink.

-If your baby appears to suffer from heat stroke, he might need hospital treatment.
+If your baby appears to suffer from heatstroke, he/she might need hospital treatment.
 Call for urgent help!

-In the meantime, bring him to a cool (not cold) place, try make your baby drink fluid (if conscious) and cool him off by using cool damp cloths.
+In the meantime, bring him to a cool (not cold) place, try to make your baby drink fluid (if conscious), and cool him/her off by using cool damp cloths.

 If you’re going to swim in a pool, consider smearing your baby with baby oil before bathing.
 The chlorine in the water can really make both your and your baby’s skin dry.
 But remember, your baby will become very slippery, so be careful!

 Also, remember that the combination of sun and water is even more dangerous for your baby’s skin that just the sun.
 Bathe your baby in the shadow or put on some good sun protection clothing.
 Some are not only good they are also really cool!